On plethysms and Sylow branching coefficients: Introduction

+The structure of the article is as follows.
+In Section~\ref{sec:prelims}, we record the necessary background and notation.
+In particular, letting $P_n$ denote a Sylow 2-subgroup of $S_n$, we abbreviate $Z^{\chi^\lambda}_{\triv_{P_n}}$ to $Z^\lambda$.
 In Section~\ref{sec:sbc} we collect together a number of elementary results on Sylow branching coefficients for symmetric groups.
 Specifically, in Section~\ref{sec:special-shapes} we compute $Z^\lambda$ for various `special' shapes of partitions $\lambda$, and the primary tools in this section will be the Littlewood--Richardson rule and Mackey's theorem for induction and restriction between subgroups.
-Theorem B is then proved in Section~\ref{sec:limit}.
+Theorem C is then proved in Section~\ref{sec:limit}.

 In the second half of the article (Sections~\ref{sec:pre-recursive-formula}--\ref{sec:13}), we focus primarily on plethysm coefficients, motivated by the connections between plethysms and Sylow branching coefficients via wreath product groups.
 In Section~\ref{sec:pre-recursive-formula} we recall some useful results on plethysms in the literature.
 In particular, we give a proof of the $k=0$ case of Theorem A in the language of character deflations introduced by Evseev--Paget--Wildon in \cite{EPW}, and resolve two conjectures of de Boeck on plethysm coefficients involved in Foulkes' Conjecture in Section~\ref{sec:resolve}.
-We then illustrate some applications of Theorem A to plethysms in Section~\ref{sec:14} before proving Theorem A in full in Section~\ref{sec:16}.
+We then illustrate some applications of Theorem A to plethysms in Section~\ref{sec:14} before proving Theorems A and B in full in Section~\ref{sec:16}.
+For ease of reference, Theorem A is numbered as Theorem~\ref{thm:14.6i} and Theorem B as Theorem~\ref{thm:16.7} below.
 Finally, in Section~\ref{sec:13} we apply Theorem A to deduce further results on Sylow branching coefficients for the prime 2.